sagaDevCommunity/sagaDevCommunity.github.io/README.md

 # Welcome! 👋
-We are Quaintly, an open-source based organization.
+We are saga.dev, an open-source based organization.